-The mission of City Slicker Farms is to empower West Oakland community members to meet the immediate and basic need for healthy organic food for themselves and their families by creating high-yield urban farms and backyard gardens.
+The mission of City Slicker Farms is to empower West Oakland community members to meet the immediate and basic need for healthy fresh food, free of chemicals, for themselves and their families by creating high-yield urban farms and backyard gardens.

 Our programs are an immediate solution to West Oakland’s lack of real choice for fresh, affordable, healthy food.
 Our programs also have a long-term sustainable impact, changing underutilized urban landscapes into ones that provide healthy, affordable food and improve the environment for generations to come.

-City Slicker Farms organizes low-income communities to achieve equal access to fresh, healthy, organic food through the following programs:
+City Slicker Farms organizes low-income communities to achieve equal access to fresh, healthy food through the following programs:

 All our work relies upon education, empowerment, and building solidarity.
 We know that the skills, knowledge, and ability to do this work exist among the people we serve.
 Our programs start by investing in individuals through education and training.
 Then we provide them with the essential tools, resources, and ongoing support to become food self-sufficient.
 In the process, we restore our neighborhoods through community building and environmental stewardship.